|So...you want to try your hand at lampworking?

 creation, that has come out of a very hot flame while you work on it, to slowly cool down and avoid cracking,

 stressing the glass, or getting fractures.
-This will help your glass creations to be less likely to break or crack
+This will help your glass creations to be less likely to break or crack down

-other creations that will have wear and tear on them).
+creations that will have wear and tear on them).

 I have since moved on to a kiln with a digital controller, it is heaven, but it also came with a price tag of about

 $700.00 (new).
-There are less expensive and more expensive ones then this, again you need to find out what
+There are less expensive and more expensive ones then this, again you need to find out what your

-creations will be you be making? , etc.
+you be making? , etc.

 VENTILATION: While you are working on your torch you will need a ventilation system.
 Not only are most

 glasses made using real metals, you can also directly use real metals in your glass creations.
-Considering also
+Considering also that

-direct route away from you!
+away from you!
 I have a ventilation hood directly above my work station, (picture below).

 A ventilation system for working with glass should have at least a 350cfm.
-You also need an incoming source
+You also need an incoming source of